GioStamoulos/Kmers_Dataset_Generation_Regression_Clustering/README.md

 ```
 ### Create_kmers_output Class

-The create_kmers_output class requires the following to be defined: k_mers (inte-
+The create_kmers_output class requires the following to be defined: k_mers (inte
 ger k number), script_name (perl script that counts kmers), genome_file (BLAST
 fasta output), genome_folder, input_folder, and output_folder.
 It is composed of
 two functions, namely, the fasta_generator and the folder_loop.
 In the fasta_generator